nlina-0/portfolio-2024/README.md

 - When the user is in mobile display, the navigation bar will collapse into a hamburger icon (created in css) that is situated to the left.
 Once clicked, the user will be directed to a separate page that clearly displays the four main pages to navigate to.
 Only the page title remains to the right.
 By doing this, the navigation bar will look less condensed and cluttered during mobile display, thereby keeping a clean and minimal aesthetics, consequently improving user experience.

-- The **X** button at the top left of the page (created using css) will return user to the previous page.
+- When the user enters the menu page the **X** button at the top left of the page (created using css) will return user to the previous page.

 #### Menu page - Mobile (mockup)